Women with FH & Pregnancy

 Many infertility medications increase cholesterol dramatically.
 If you are contemplating infertility treatments, it is crucial for you to have a cholesterol specialist, also known as a lipidologist.
 Your lipidologist should work closely with your infertility physician.
 You should monitor your cholesterol very closely during these treatments and have a plan for limiting the number of cycles you go through.

 Women with FH face many treatment decisions and care options when planning for pregnancy.
-Hear from our expert, Dr. Gina Lundberg, Clinical Director of the Emory Women’s Heart Center, on considerations surrounding pregnancy, including treatment options, cholesterol questions, and pre- and post-natal care.
-Check out the webinar!
+Watch this webinar to hear from our expert, Dr. Gina Lundberg, Clinical Director of the Emory Women’s Heart Center, on considerations surrounding pregnancy, including treatment options, cholesterol questions, and pre- and post-natal care.